Fall 2021 Executive MBA Newsletter

 Welcome, EMBA Class of 2023!
 Keep up the great work, Class of 2022!

 We’d also like to take a moment to say welcome aboard, EMBA Class of 2023!
 At 35 students, our new cohort is one of the largest to date and includes members from California, Colorado, Florida, Nevada, New York, Texas, Washington, and Canada.
 They bring an average of 12 years of work experience with them in fields such as art, business administration, education, engineering, journalism, management, nutrition, pharmacology, public health, psychology, sociology, and zoology.
 A diverse group!
 We’re really looking forward to working with them and getting to know them over the next two years.
 We’re thrilled you’re here, Class of 2023!
 Welcome!

 And a big shout out to the Class of 2022!
 You are officially halfway through the program, congratulations!
 You’re doing an amazing job and we know that you will continue to work hard and excel throughout the program.
 Thank you for all of your dedication and effort so far.
 We’re proud of you!

 Upcoming EMBA Events

-- The 2021 EMBA Fall Mixer is tentatively scheduled for Friday, September 24, 2021 from 6-8pm.
-If held in-person, it will be in the Reno, Nevada area.
+The 2021 EMBA Fall Mixer is currently scheduled for Friday, September 24, 2021 from 6-8pm at the Atlantis Casino Resort Spa in Reno, Nevada.
 The annual Mixer is open to all EMBA alumni, current students, faculty, and prospective students.
-It’s a great opportunity to network with your fellow EMBA team and to mingle with the EMBA faculty!
+It’s a great opportunity to network with your fellow EMBA team and to mingle with the EMBA faculty.

 Kambiz Raffiee, PhD &